COVID-19 Updates: Taking steps to return to normal.

 It is your responsibility to know the land ownership before you go onto a piece of property.
 If you are accessing private land, the landowner can deny access for any reason.
 If you are visiting agricultural Crown land, the Recreational Access Regulation applies.Detailed maps, leaseholder contact information and access conditions are available for leased land at Recreational Access Internet Mapping Tool.

-For information on how to use the mapping tool, see Recreational Access on Agricultural Public Land Instruction Guide (PDF, 1.4 MB).
+For information on how to use the mapping tool, consult the Recreational Access Internet Mapping Tool Instruction Guide (PDF, 2.4 MB).

-You can also receive assistance by telephone toll free at 310-3773.
+You can also receive assistance by telephone toll free at 310-LAND (5263).

 - Contact the Leaseholder

 If the land is under an agricultural lease you must contact the leaseholder before you go onto the lease.
 Contact the leaseholder at least 2 weeks prior to your trip to confirm your plans.
 You should plan your trip well in advance, and expect that it could take a few days for the leaseholder to respond to the inquiry.

 Talking to the leaseholder will allow you to discuss important information like sensitive areas, hazards or livestock that you need to avoid.

 Recreational user responsibilities